artnc/personal-website/src/blog/_posts/2015-04-10-page-turner.md

 ---
-h1: Turning Pages with Face Recognition
 layout: post
 ogimage: /img/page-turner.jpg
-pagetitle: Turning Pages with Face Recognition
 tags: ["linux", "music"]
+title: Turning Pages with Face Recognition
 ---

 Nearly all of my sheet music is in PDF.
 I'm usually too ~~lazy~~&nbsp;~~cheap~~ environmentally friendly to print it out, and sadly there are only so many notes that can fit on a screen.
 My playing has typically been littered with impromptu rest measures caused by my reaching for the mouse to scroll down.